Limitations

 After you successfully import a bundle, you see the Imported status on the Transpiler page.To see the bundle metadata, which includes information about all of the imported entities in the bundle, click on the bundle.

 Open your bundle and run your pipeline to verify that it writes the same output as your Alteryx workflow.
-If not, modify or add additional gems to make the output the same.Before you deploy your project into production, we recommend you to run both your Alteryx workflow and Prophecy pipeline in parallel for at least two weeks.
+If not, modify or add additional gems to make the output the same.Before you deploy your project into production, we recommend that you run both your Alteryx workflow and Prophecy pipeline in parallel for at least two weeks.
 This helps you see if Prophecy consistently produces the same output as Alteryx.

 Reimport pipelines